Popmotion/popmotion/docs/api/plugins/react.md

 It uses the "function as children" pattern, so you can create declarative interactions with the DOM, SVG, Three.js, A-Frame, Pixi... anything that has a React interface.

+It also has support for [React TransitionGroup](https://github.com/reactjs/react-transition-group/) lifecycle methods.

 ## Install

 ```